webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

 - **Best practices**
   - **Secure SNMP**: monitor switches. use v3.
   - **Router Advertisement (RA) Guard**: IPV6 Neighbor Discovery. attacker could pretend to be router.
-  - **Port security**: 802.1X Unique rules for each interface. prevent unauthorized user from connecting to network(EAP -> RADIUS).
+  - **Port security**: individual switch ports to allow only a specified number of source MAC addresses to communicate.
   - **Dynamic ARP inspection**: stops ARP posioning. switch creates it own table, if something odd happens, switch drops packet.
   - **Control plane policing**: QoS traffic has to be processed.
 Malware masquerading as QoS can create a DoS.
     - mitigate: policy that uses ACL to allow/deny types of QoS traffic.